vanus-labs/vanus-connect/connectors/sink-k8s/README.md

 ### Test

-Open a terminal and use following command to send a CloudEvent to the Sink.

-Obtain your k8s cluster node INTERNAL-IP by following command and replace the following `<k8s node ip>`
+Obtain your k8s cluster node INTERNAL-IP by following the following command and by replacing `<k8s node ip>` by the INTERNAL-IP.

 ```shell
 kubectl get node -o wide
 ```

-#### Example for create job
+#### Example to create a job

 ```shell
 curl --location --request POST '<k8s node ip>:31080' \